Grace Nail Johnson: Personal life

-Grace Elizabeth Nail first met her husband, James Weldon Johnson while he was visiting New York in 1904.
+Grace Elizabeth Nail first met her husband, James Weldon Johnson, while he was visiting New York in 1904.
 The two encountered each other when they attended the same theater production and discovered that they had similar interests in art and social welfare.
 James Weldon Johnson later regained contact with her and then courted her through correspondence while he was working as the United States consul to Venezuela, and later Nicaragua.
 After years of exchanging letters, they became engaged in 1909 and they married on February 3, 1910, in the Nail family's home in Brooklyn.

-The couple then moved to Corinto, Nicaragua where they lived for the first years of their marriage while James Weldon Johnson continued to work as the U.S. consul.
+The couple then moved to Corinto, Nicaragua, where they lived for the first years of their marriage, while James Weldon Johnson continued to work as the U.S. consul.
 During those early years in South America, she studied Spanish and French in order to succeed in her new diplomatic life.
 In 1912, she traveled back to New York to work with publishers in order to publish her husband's writings while he remained in Nicaragua.

 Following the end of James Weldon Johnson's career as a consul, they eventually resettled back in New York City where they both again became involved in the Harlem Renaissance.
 Their home was at 187 West 135th Street, Manhattan, New York City.
-And while most of their time was spent in New York, they spent their summers in a comfortable home they owned in Great Barrington, Massachusetts.
+While most of their time was spent in New York, they spent their summers in a comfortable home they owned in Great Barrington, Massachusetts.

 As the Nail family began to experience hard times, James Weldon Johnson's involvement in the Harlem Renaissance and civil rights movements helped them secure positions within the NAACP.
-It was partially due to James Weldon Johnson that Grace's father, John Bennett Nail, was named the organization's first "Life Member."
-When the Nails' real-estate business went bankrupt in 1933, Grace was less affected than the rest of her family as her husband continued to find work as a writer.
+It was partially due to James Weldon Johnson that Grace's father, John Bennett Nail, was named the organization's first "Life Member".ref name=":0" /> When the Nails' real-estate business went bankrupt in 1933, Grace was less affected than the rest of her family as her husband continued to find work as a writer.